 Lower risk of some cancers

-Milk and other dairy products contain 35 different hormones and dairy consumption also increases your body’s production of insulin-like growth factor 1 (IGF-1).
-IGF-1 can fuel cancer cell growth and people with high IGF-1 levels are at an increased risk of prostate cancer and breast cancer.
+Cow’s milk and dairy products contain over 30 different hormones and growth factors and dairy consumption also increases your body’s production of insulin-like growth factor 1 (IGF-1).
+IGF-1 can fuel cancer cell growth and people with high IGF-1 levels are at an increased risk of cancers of the lung, prostate, breast and bowel.

-For ovarian cancer, milk consumption may also be a risk factor – not just because of the hormones but also due to the milk sugar lactose.
-Women consuming it on a regular basis (in a range of dairy products) seem to have an increased risk of the disease.
+For ovarian cancer, cow’s milk consumption may also be a risk factor due to the milk sugar lactose.
+Women consuming it on a regular basis (in a range of dairy products) appear to have an increased risk of the disease.

 When you go dairy-free, you stop consuming all these hormones and lactose.
-Studies also show that vegans have lower levels of IGF-1 in their bloodstream.
-These facts lower your risk of several cancers and if you make your diet healthy with plenty of fruit and vegetables, wholegrains, pulses, nuts and seeds, you’re lowering your chances of developing cancer even more.
+Studies also show that vegans have lower levels of IGF-1 in their bloodstream lowering your risk of several cancers and if you make your diet healthy with plenty of fruit and vegetables, wholegrains, pulses, nuts and seeds, you’re lowering your chances of developing cancer even more.

 Going dairy-free is great for your health but thanks to decades of the dairy industry’s aggressive marketing, many people are worried about making that step.
 Here we answer the most frequently asked questions about dairy, your health and dairy-free diets.